CRMs Are For Sales Managers Too

 An added expense in any business can be frustrating or worrisome, especially if you don’t know how it will benefit you.

-Luckily, most CRM solutions are extremely affordable, if not free.
+Luckily, most CRM solutions are incredibly affordable, if not free.
 Especially for small businesses.
 Some, such as HubSpot, freshsales, and ZohoCRM, have versions or startup plans that are free forever.

 Most others have plans that are less than $20 a month per user.